practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/coersing-types-and-java-lang.md

 ## Calling Java code

 The Clojure project uses Jetty, a web application server written in Java.
-When calling the `run-jetty` function an Integer typemust be passed to the Java object for the port number.
+When calling the `run-jetty` function an Integer type must be passed to the Java object for the port number.

 When running the Clojure project, the argument supplied for the port number on the command line is treated as a String object.
 Therefore we need to explicitly cast the port number from a Java String type to an Java Integer type.